De Zeven Provincien Class (LCF) Air Defence and Command Frigates, Netherlands

 Trilateral frigate agreement

 The Netherlands, Germany and Spain set up the trilateral frigate agreement for the national construction of frigates.
-In addition to the De Zeven Provincien, the F100 (Alvaro de Bazan) is being built in Spain by Navantia and the F124 (Sachsen) is being built in Germany by ARGE F124 (Blohme and Voss, HDW and Thyssen Nordseewerke).
+In addition to the De Zeven Provincien, the F100 (Alvaro de Bazan) is being built in Spain by Navantia and the F124 (Sachsen) built in Germany by ARGE F124 (Blohme and Voss, HDW and Thyssen Nordseewerke).
 The cooperation extends to the ship platform and not to the systems.

 Stealth-orientated frigate design